AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/Slicing.md

 ```

 ## Negative Steps
-Providing a negative step will cause the slice to iterate backwards. <br />
+Providing a negative step will cause the slice to iterate backwards.
 I have no idea how this works.

 ```Python